nph4rd/nph4rd.github.io/about.md

 I'm part of the SMPC team at [OpenMined](https://www.openmined.org/).
 I also work at [Bitso](https://bitso.com/) as a Machine Learning Engineer.

-I'm mostly and calm, privacy-enhancing technologies.
+I'm mostly interested in calm, privacy-enhancing technologies.

 ### Contact me: